-Note: This sample question also appears as a sample question for Strategy 6.
+Note: This question and explanation also appear as an example of Strategy 6.

 Strategy 4: Translate from a Figure to an Arithmetic or Algebraic Representation

 When a figure is given in a problem, it may be effective to express relationships among the various parts of the figure using arithmetic or algebra.